 [ 2020 ]

-With frequent exposure to these unrealistic images, most have developed a distorted view of our self-worth and standards of beauty.
-Some have developed a form of Body Dysmorphia Disorder dubbed Selfie Dysmorphia.
-Which is a fixation on one's facial “flaws” after digitally retouching their faces.
+With frequent exposure to these unrealistic images, most have developed a distorted view of standards of beauty and our self worth.
+Some have developed a form of Body Dysmorphia Disorder dubbed Selfie Dysmorphia, which is a fixation on one's facial “flaws” after digitally retouching their face.

-Faceshop is an educational campaign disguised as a fake cosmetic surgery clinic that advertises facelifts that look like exaggerated retouched photos/filters, but later reveals its main purpose which is to bring awareness to Selfie Dysmorphia and the message that surgery is not the answer to self-love and self-confidence.
+Faceshop, disguised as a fake cosmetic surgery clinic, promotes exaggerated retouched photos/filters in an educational campaign meant to bring awareness to Selfie Dysmorphia and emphasize that surgery is not the key to self-love and self-confidence.